Liz Kendall, secretary of state for work and pensions.

 He has also served as shadow minister for employment and shadow secretary of state for work and pensions.

 Until the election was called, he was chair of the work and pensions select committee and was generally supportive of claimants on incapacity and disability benefits.
-His appointment as a DWP minister is probably the best news so far and there seems a strong chance that he will be minister for disabled people.

 In January 2022 Timms used his power to publish a report “The uses of health and disability benefits” which deals in part with the unmet needs of benefits claimants and which the DWP had been fighting for years to keep secret.